 Berklee Collaborates to Expand Music Programs in New York Schools

-On Friday, March 21, Berklee president Roger H. Brown and Little Kids Rock founder David Wish were joined by representatives from the NYCDOE as well as congressman Jerrold Nadler (NY-10), famed producer and musician Steve Jordan, Saturday Night Live keyboardist and Berklee alumnus Tuffus Zimbabwe, and the first Amp Up NYC students at Lower Manhattan Community School to officially kick off the initiative.
+At a kick-off event in March, Berklee president Roger H. Brown and Little Kids Rock founder David Wish were joined by representatives from the NYCDOE as well as congressman Jerrold Nadler (NY-10), famed producer and musician Steve Jordan, Saturday Night Live keyboardist and Berklee alumnus Tuffus Zimbabwe, and the first Amp Up NYC students at Lower Manhattan Community School.

 Watch a brief video from the launch event, courtesy of High 5 Productions.

 “Modern Band leverages our children’s cultural and community experiences and helps us reach more students,” said Paul King, executive director of the New York City Department of Education’s Office of Arts and Special Projects.
 “In the world of music education, diverse musical experiences enrich kids’ learning and their understanding of the world.
 Amp Up NYC will certainly bring more and new music-making opportunities to our students and we are delighted to have Little Kids Rock and Berklee College of Music join the many excellent organizations that support music learning for our students.”

 Taylor Guitars will contribute SolidBody Custom electric guitars to be distributed to participating classrooms as the initiative rolls out in schools.
 “Through the work of Little Kids Rock, children across the country are discovering the joy of making music, which studies prove time and time again benefits learning in the core subjects,” said Tim O’Brien, vice president of marketing for Taylor Guitars.
 “Taylor Guitars is proud to join Little Kids Rock and Berklee College of Music in this new and noble endeavor to Amp Up NYC, and we encourage others in the music community to contribute to this important initiative.”